antmicro/ros2-gui-node/README.md

 * `RosServiceServerData` - provides a service server that saves data from the last processed request.
 * `RosServiceClientData` - provides a service client that can be used to send a request to the server and save data from the response.

-For more information about `RosData` objects, see the `include/gui_node/ros_data` directory, and for more information about widgets, see the `include/gui_node/widget` directory.
+For more information about `RosData` objects, see the `include/gui_node/ros_data` directory, and for more information about Widgets, see the `include/gui_node/widget` directory.

 ## Implementing a Widget

 You can create Widgets by inheriting the `Widget` class and implementing the `draw` method.
-`GuiNode` calls a Widget's `draw` method every frame and the widget is responsible for displaying data and handling user input.
+`GuiNode` calls a Widget's `draw` method every frame and the Widget is responsible for displaying data and handling user input.

-### Creating a new widget
+### Creating a new Widget

-In this section, you will see how to create a new widget that displays a counter value and provides a button for incrementing it.
+In this section, you will see how to create a new Widget that displays a counter value and provides a button for incrementing it.

 The obligatory parameters for the `Widget` constructor are:
 * `gui_node` - a `GuiNode` shared pointer that will be used for logging and accessing `RosData` objects;
-* `window_name` - the name of the widget's window;
+* `window_name` - the name of the Widget's window;
-* `ros_data_name` - a unique name of the `RosData` object that will be used to reference the object with data in the widget objects during render.
+* `ros_data_name` - a unique name of the `RosData` object that will be used to reference the object with data in the Widget objects during render.

 A sample declaration of the `CounterWidget` class (the example can be found in `include/gui_node/widget/widget_counter.hpp` and `src/gui_node/widget/widget_counter.cpp` files):